Force over Distance: Chapter 26

 The scene changed to Becker, his shoulder wedged against one of the huge vats in the kitchen behind the mess.
 Young, again off camera, said, Looks like you could use a lever, airman.

 The music was barely audible over the laughter in the room.
-Young covered his face with his good hand as he and Becker started really applying themselves on screen.
+Young covered his face with his good hand as he and Becker started applying themselves on screen.

 “Y’know,” Rush’s hand landed on Young’s shoulder.
-He pulled Young in to murmur in his ear, “This really does capture something about you.”
+He pulled Young in to murmur in his ear, “This does capture something about you.”

 Young shivered.